-FCA does not have the authority to interfere in the management or business decisions of an FCS institution unless Federal law or regulations have been violated or unless the decisions affect the safety and soundness of the institution.
-We do not mediate disputes between borrowers and FCS institutions and FCA does not intervene in legal proceedings between borrowers and System institutions.
+FCA does not have the authority to interfere in the management or business decisions of an FCS institution unless federal law or regulations have been violated or unless the decisions affect the safety and soundness of the institution.
+We do not mediate disputes between borrowers and FCS institution, and FCA does not intervene in legal proceedings between borrowers and System institutions.

 If you feel an institution has failed to provide you all your rights, has broken a statute or regulation, or has made a decision compromising the safety and soundness of the institution, please contact FCA and provide the following information in writing: